 The idea that people came to the Commissions with their concerns speaks to the fact that there currently is not a system in place (that people trust) to work through issues of bullying on campus.

-We are concerned that Affirmative Action Officer, Kenneth White, was not involved in that meeting.
+We are concerned that Equal Opportunity & Title IX Officer, Kenneth White, was not involved in that meeting.

 If we truly are going to be the kind of place where people want to work, we have to address these issues.
 The issue is one of transparency, how can we respect contracts and laws, and build an institution that is successful where people want to work.

 Attitude is difficult to enforce.
 You can insist on courtesy and that people aren’t rude.
 It is not only a race issue, it is an attitude issue; if you are a public servant you are appropriate in your behavior and attitude.

 Members decided to have a retreat on Wednesday, April 11, 8-12; room TBA.
 The purpose of the retreat is to spend more quality time talking about our charge, and preparing for our report.
 A continental (or some kind of) breakfast or a lunch will be provided.

 Offer a curriculum that challenges each student to excel, reflect a commitment to equity, and demonstrate an appreciation of cultural diversity.
 (We will ask Jessica Flatequal to weigh in on the inclusion of cultural in this statement.)

 Faculty Association General Education Diversity Curriculum Committee (Kellian Clink and Ron Nickerson Co-Chairs) will meet with the Diversity Commission at an upcoming meeting.

 America is already “browned” not “browning” and our planning needs to reflect this.